Note 1: The Company and Significant Accounting Policies

 Principles of Consolidation - The consolidated financial statements include the financial statements of the Company, and its 75% owned subsidiary: Circle of Education LLC.
 All inter-company balances and transactions have been eliminated in consolidation.

+Other Estimates – The Company estimates reserves for future returns of product based on an analysis that considers historical returns, changes in customer demand and current economic trends.
+The Company regularly reviews the outstanding Accounts Receivable balances for each account and monitors delinquent accounts for collectability.
 The Company reviews all intangible assets periodically to determine if the value has been impaired by recent financial transactions using the discounted cash flow analysis of revenue stream for the estimated life of the assets.

 The entire disclosure for all significant accounting policies of the reporting entity.